ruppo-912116/ruppo-912116/README.md

 - 🌱 I’m currently learning system architecture design
 - 👯 I’m looking to collaborate on any kind of interesting projects
 - 💬 Ask me about: any topics you like to discuss on
-- 📫 How to reach me: via linkedin url
+- 📫 Feel free to reach out to me on newruppo123@gmail.com

 ## GitHub Stats